 - Method 1

 - 1. On the Windows 7 operating system, click Start → Computer.
+On the Windows 8 operating system, open File Explorer and click Computer.
 On the Windows 8.1 operating system, open File Explorer.

 - 2. Right-click your C drive entry and then click Properties.

 - 3. Click Disk Cleanup.

 - 4. A list of unnecessary file categories is displayed.
 Select each file category you want to delete, and then click OK.

 - Method 2

 - 1. Open Control Panel.

-Note: For detailed information on how to open Control Panel on Windows 8.1, see "Accessing Control Panel on the Windows 8.1 operating system" on page 17.
+Note: For detailed information on how to open Control Panel on Windows 8 and Windows 8.1, see "Accessing Lenovo programs on the Windows 8 or Windows 8.1 operating system" on page 6.

-- Click Programs. - 3.
+- 2. Click Programs. - 3.
 Click Turn Windows features on or off. - 4.
 A list of optional Windows components is displayed.
 Follow the instructions on the screen. - Method 3 - 1.
 On the Windows 7 operating system, click Start → Computer.
+On the Windows 8 operating system, open File Explorer and click Computer.
 On the Windows 8.1 operating system, open File Explorer. - 2.
 Right-click your C drive entry and then click Properties. - 3.
 Click Disk Cleanup. - 4.
 Click Clean up system files. - 5.
 Click the More Options tab. - 6.
 In the Programs and Features area, click the Clean up button. - 7.
 A list of installed programs is displayed.
 Select the program that you want to remove.
 Click Uninstall/Change or Uninstall. - Clean out your Inbox, Sent Items, and Deleted Items folders from your e-mail application.
 The folder names and procedures vary depending on your e-mail application.
 If you need assistance, see the help system for your e-mail application.